|

 As noted on the previous page, "ecosystems" are

-All the living organisms and
+described to include: All the living organisms and

 all the non-living components